 Exploration and extraction technology refers to all technologies employed during the life cycle of a mine.
-They include GPS, new drilling technologies, 3d mapping and geomodelling through to remote operation centres, autonomous equipment and process controls.
+They include GPS, new drilling technologies, 3d mapping and geomodelling through to remote operation centers, autonomous equipment and process controls.
 These technologies can improve the success of exploration activities, reduce the environmental impact of mining and improve productivity of operational mines.
-Innovations have accelerated recently due to the need to enhance safety, improve productivity and control costs, with 48,000 patents filed and granted in the mining industry in the last three years alone, according to GlobalData’s report on Extraction Technology in Mining: Ore Pre-Treatment.
+Innovations have accelerated recently due to the need to enhance safety, improve productivity and control costs, with 62,000 patents filed and granted in the mining industry in the last three years alone, according to GlobalData’s report on Innovation in mining: ore pre-treatment.
+Buy the report here.

-According to GlobalData’s Technology Foresights, which uses over 350,000 patents to analyse innovation intensity for the mining industry, there are 150+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the mining industry using innovation intensity models built on over 70,000 patents, there are 40+ innovation areas that will shape the future of the industry.

-Ore pre-treatment is a key innovation area in extraction technology
+Ore pre-treatment is a key innovation area in mining

 Key players in ore pre-treatment – a disruptive innovation in the mining industry

 ‘Application diversity’ measures the number of applications identified for each patent.
 It broadly splits companies into either ‘niche’ or ‘diversified’ innovators.